Python-GIS-book/site/source/part1/chapter-01/md/02-python-basics.md

 <!-- #region -->
 ### A useful analog - Bill the vending machine

 As it turns out, index values are extremely useful, common in many programming languages, yet often a point of confusion for new programmers.
 Thus, we need to have a trick for remembering what an index value is and how they are used.
-For this, we need to be introduced to Bill.
+For this, we need to be introduced to Bill (Figure 1.8).

 ![_**Figure 1.8**.
 Bill, the vending machine.](../img/bill-the-vending-machine.png)